 - a) the Articles of Agreement;

 - b) Appendix A, General Conditions;

 - c) Appendix B, Statement of Work;

-- d) the Contractor's bid dated YYYY-MM-DD.
+- d) the Contractor's bid dated YYYY-MM-DD (to be completed upon award of contract).

-14. Performance Evaluation
+16. Performance Evaluation

-Bidders shall take note that the performance of the Contractor during and upon completion of the work may be evaluated by Canada.
+Bidders shall take note that the performance of the Contractor during and upon completion of the work could be evaluated by Canada.
 The evaluation shall be based on the quality of workmanship; timeliness of completion of the work; project management, contract management and management of health and safety.
 Should the Contractor's performance be considered unsatisfactory, the Contractor's bidding privileges on future work may be suspended indefinitely.